 Yale Law School is often ranked as the top law school in the country.
 Located in New Haven, Connecticut, the school was founded in 1824.
-A small population of 615 students allows for intensive, intimate courses with dedicated professors.
+A small population of 641 students allows for intensive, intimate courses with dedicated professors.
 The student to faculty ratio remains low at eight to one, and most classes contain no more than 20 students.
-More than 130 faculty members are available to help guide potential lawyers towards productive, successful careers.
+There are 89 full-time and 160 part-time faculty members available to help guide potential lawyers towards productive, successful careers.
 Students interested in a world-renowned school should look into Yale’s offerings.

 Students interested in paving the way for a successful law career should look into the admissions process at Yale Law.
 More than 90 percent of students are employed at graduation.
 (Often at famed law firms or in clerkship positions.)
 The small class sizes and large alumni network also help provide students with opportunities for intensive studies and later job placement.